imdrasil/jennifer.cr/docs/query_dsl.md

 Contact.all
 ```

 Specifying where clause is really flexible.
-Method accepts block which represents where clause of request (or it's part - you can chain several `#where` and they will be concatenated using `AND`).
+Method accepts block which presents `WHERE` clause of request (or it's part - you can chain several `#where` and they will be concatenated using `AND`).

 To specify field use `#c` method which accepts string as field name.
 As I've mentioned after declaring model attributes, you can use their names inside of block: `_field_name` if it is for current table and `ModelName._field_name` if for another model.
 Also there you can specify attribute of some model or table using underscores: `_some_model_or_table_name__field_name` - model/table name is separated from field name by "__".
 You can specify relation in space of which you want to declare condition using double `_` at the beginning and block.
 Several examples: